Everything You Need To Know About How to Self-Publish a Book

 is getting started is using the best writing tools available.
 As Vita Sackville-West once said, “A man and his tools make a man and his trade.”
 There are a plethora of tools available for the modern writer, be sure to use the ones that suit you best, and you feel comfortable using.

-How to Write an Ebook with the Help of Tools:
+How to Write a Book with the Help of Tools

 – Google Docs – Access, create and edit your documents wherever you go — from your phone, tablet, or computer — even when there’s no connection.

-– Hemingway App is a free web app helps to improve your writing skills, by highlighting words and phrases you should reconsider, for bold, clear writing.
+– Hemingway App is a free web app that helps to improve your writing skills by highlighting words and phrases you should reconsider for bold, clear writing.

 – iBooks Author is an amazing app that allows anyone to create beautiful iBooks Textbooks — and just about any other kind of book — for iPad and Mac.

 – WordPress lets you create beautiful and powerful websites, landing pages, or blogs.

 Did you know that you can now also create Book Video Mockups with Placeit!?
 Have a look!

 – The Good Old Pen & Paper are your best allies.
 It’s not always possible to carry a laptop around (or have more than 10% of battery in your smartphone), so as a last helpful tip, I suggest you carry a small notebook around (and a pen) with you at all times.
-We never know when or where the creative juices will flow so better be prepared.
+We never know when or where the creative juices will flow, so better be prepared.

 How to Set Up Your Digital Properties